Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-As the name implies, the “burning bush” has fiery red foliage in the fall after it has been dark green during the spring and summer months.
+As the name implies, the “burning bush” has fiery red foliage in the fall after being a steady dark green during the spring and summer months.
 Homeowners often use this shrub as a privacy screen or to help brighten dark spots in the yard.
 Consider planting a small section of burning bush as an accent piece, or planting a large grouping as a statement.
 The burning bush thrives in USDA hardiness zones 4 through 8.

 - Dig a hole three to five times the width of the burning bush’s root ball.
 When placed inside, the top of the root ball should sit ¼ to ½ inch higher than the soil line.